iluwatar/java-design-patterns/unit-of-work/README.md

 ## When to Use the Unit Of Work Pattern in Java

-* Use when you need to manage multiple operations that need to be treated as a single transaction.
+* he Unit of Work pattern is ideal for managing multiple database operations in Java that must be executed as a single transaction, ensuring data consistency and integrity.
 * Ideal in scenarios where changes to the business objects must be tracked and saved in a coordinated manner.
 * Useful when working with object-relational mapping (ORM) frameworks in Java such as Hibernate.